mmmaaatttttt/mathgoespop/source/posts/2015-10-15-Cards-with-Mathematics.markdown

 1. There is some fixed number of white cards you're drawing from, call it _N_.
 2. You have a fixed number of cards in your hand, call it _m_.
 3. For each black card, there is some "best match" for that card among the white cards, some "second-best" match, some "third-best match," and so on.
-In other words, for each prompt, there is a corresponding ranking of the white cards from best to worst (of course, this ranking won't be absolute, and will depend on the preferences of that round's Grand Czar).
+In other words, for each prompt, there is a corresponding ranking of the white cards from best to worst.
+(Of course, this ranking won't be absolute, and will depend on the preferences of that round's Grand Czar.)

 In this situation, what's the likelihood that the card you draw the round would have been a better fit than any of the cards you had during the round?